 From the Foyer walk downhill towards the river following a faint trail towards the giant roof, once at the riverbed turn right walk down river 100 feet to the impressive blue and yellow streaked wall.
 Boulder hoping may be required depending on water level.
 The 2 upriver most routes are always accessible even when the river is high.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Shipwreck Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Shipwreck Rock:

 Featured Route For Shipwreck Rock